codepurse/JgoWeb/README.md

 # Driver

 Below is the process how the driver will send his profile.
-The form is composed of 20 field ( 13 required fields )
+The form is composed of 20 field ( 13 required fields )\
+**The process of sending the application will be denied if you meet the following.**

+  - If the required fields is null
+  - If the email is already used.
+  - IF the password did not match.
+  - If the password is less than 6 and greater than 16

+ if the validation is okay all state will be reset.